-In Peggy Sue Got Married, Nicholas Cage co-stars opposite Kathleen Turner.
-In this film, Cage plays the role of Charlie Bodell, the cheating husband to Turner's character, Peggy Sue.
-Peggy Sue and Charlie were high school sweetheart's who only got married because Charlie knocked her up.
+In Peggy Sue Got Married, Cage co-stars opposite Kathleen Turner.
+In this film, Cage plays the role of Charlie Bodell, the cheating husband of Turner's character, Peggy Sue.
+Peggy Sue and Charlie were high school sweethearts who only got married because Charlie knocked her up.
 On a high school reunion trip, Peggy Sue falls unconscious and wakes up 25 years earlier when she and Charlie were still just dating...

-Under the direction of Cage's famous uncle, the film became a huge box office success, it received positive reviews from critics and it was nominated for three Academy Awards...at this point, Nicholas Cage was a bonafide star.
+Under the direction of Cage's famous uncle, the film became a huge box office success, received positive reviews from critics and was nominated for three Academy Awards.
+At this point, Cage was a bonafide star.

-Incidentally, Peggy Sue Got Married also stars Cage's Academy Award-winning director cousin, Sofia Coppola, along with a then unknown Jim Carey and Catherine Hicks from the Child's Play franchise, and later known for 7th Heaven.
-It also featured one of the last appearances of classic film legend, Maureen O'Sullivan.
+Incidentally, Peggy Sue Got Married also stars Cage's Academy Award-winning director cousin, Sofia Coppola, along with a then-unknown Jim Carrey and Catherine Hicks from the Child's Play franchise, who's later known for the show 7th Heaven.
+It also featured one of the last appearances of classic film legend Maureen O'Sullivan.

 Further Success to Finish Out the 1980s

-Nicholas Cage finished out the 1980s with massive success and critical acclaim in the Cohen Brother's film, Raising Arizona (1987), opposite Holly Hunter, Frances McDormand, and John Goodman (one simply cannot have a proper Cohen Bros film without the presence of either of the aforementioned actors).
+Cage finished out the 1980s with massive success and critical acclaim in the Cohen Brothers' film Raising Arizona (1987), opposite Holly Hunter, Frances McDormand, and John Goodman (one simply cannot have a proper Cohen Bros film without the presence of either of the aforementioned actors).
 Cage also starred in Moonstruck (1987), opposite Cher and Olympia Dukakis.

 While Raising Arizona has gone on to be a cult classic, Moonstruck was a major critical and commercial success, winning both Cher and Dukakis Academy Awards and another award to John Patrick Shanley for Best Original Screenplay.